 Scaling out the training process of DRL agents to hundreds or even thousands of GPUs is challenging for researchers and practitioners.
 The cloud-native paradigm aims to scalably and elastically utilize the cloud computing resources.
-Therefore, we believe it is practically promising to schedule the training of DRL agents by following the cloud-native paradigm, such as employing standardized software stack, e.g., Kubernetes (K8s) [3], and adopting core technologies including containers, microservices, continuous integration (CI) and continuous delivery (CD) [2, 9].
+Therefore, we believe it is practically promising to schedule the training of DRL agents by following the cloud-native paradigm, such as employing standardized software stack, e.g., Kubernetes (K8s) Bernstein [2014], and adopting core technologies including containers, microservices, continuous integration (CI) and continuous delivery (CD) Balalaie et al. [2016], Gannon et al. [2017].

-In this paper, we present a scalable and elastic library GPU-podracer for cloud-native deep reinforcement learning, which efficiently utilizes millions of GPU cores to carry out massively parallel agent-environment interactions.
-At a high-level, GPU-podracer employs a tournament-based ensemble scheme to orchestrate the training process on hundreds or even thousands of GPUs, scheduling the interactions between a leaderboard and a training pool with hundreds of pods.
+In this paper, we present a scalable and elastic library ElegantRL-podracer for cloud-native deep reinforcement learning, which efficiently utilizes millions of GPU cores to carry out massively parallel training at multiple levels.
+At a high-level, ElegantRL-podracer employs a tournament-based ensemble scheme to orchestrate the training process on hundreds or even thousands of GPUs, scheduling the interactions between a leaderboard and a training pool with hundreds of pods.
 At a low-level, each pod simulates agent-environment interactions in parallel by fully utilizing over 7,000 GPU cores in a single GPU.
-Our GPU-podracer library features high scalability, elasticity and accessibility by following the development principles of containerization, microservices and MLOps.
+Our ElegantRL-podracer library features high scalability, elasticity and accessibility by following the development principles of containerization, microservices and MLOps.